MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-sharepoint-services-for-hybrid-environments.md

 ### Configure hybrid specific settings
 <a name="HybridSettings"> </a>

-Hybrid uses the Microsoft SharePoint Foundation Subscription Settings Service which is turned off by default in SharePoint Server.
+Hybrid uses the Microsoft SharePoint in Microsoft 365 Foundation Subscription Settings Service which is turned off by default in SharePoint Server.
 Use the following procedure to turn it on.

  **To turn on the Microsoft SharePoint Foundation Subscription Settings Service (SharePoint Server 2013)**